About

 I'm Bev, the main voice for this site.

-By day I am a Director at a healthcare system in the Twin Cities.
-My husband, Keith, is a former elementary teacher (now works in admin).
-We live in a suburb of Minneapolis with our two kids, miniature poodle, and adopted cat.
+By day I am a Director at a Pediatrics Clinic in the Twin Cities.
+My husband, Keith, works in elementary education.
+We live in a suburb of Minneapolis, Minnesota with our two kids and miniature poodle.

 Thank you for being here with us and welcome to our special world!